aviboppana/PennApps2018/README.md

 **Model 2 (used in production)**
 88% accuracy

-For preprocessing we removed stop words and capitalization.
+For preprocessing we remove stop words and capitalization.
 The input vectors were made with term frequency-inverse document frequency.
-That is, we weighted words by how often they appeared in the article contrasted to how often they appeared "in the wild".
+That is, we weight words by how often they appear in the article contrasted to how often they appeared "in the wild".

-We used a random forest classifier enhanced by XGBoost.
+We use a random forest classifier enhanced by XGBoost.
 We verified the accuracy of this model by using a 10-fold cross-validation.